slowernews/wisdom-tldr/chapters/chapter_1_self.md

 You can choose courage or you can choose comfort, but you can't choose both.
 Take risk.
 Big audacious risk.
 You’ll never get what you want in life without it.
 Not taking risks is too risky.

 [If you act average, you're going to be average](chapter_2_groups.md#on-following-the-herd).
-If you want to move away from average, you must diverge.
-And if you want to outperform, you must be different and correct.
+To outperform, you must be different and correct.

-> *'Mimicking the herd, invites regression to the mean.' -- Charlie Munger*

 Hints: